SC voids ECP postponement of Punjab polls to Oct 8

 “If there is a shortage of funds for the KP Assembly, the commission can approach the court,” the court said.

-The Punjab caretaker cabinet has been ordered to submit a security plan to the election commission by April 10, the verdict added.
+The Punjab caretaker cabinet has been ordered to submit a security plan to the election commission by April 10, and the federal government to submit a similar plan by April 17, the verdict added.

 The SC ruled that the argument that the verdict was 4-3 is against the law.
 It added that the recent judgement of Justice Qazi Faez Isa does not apply to any pending case.